At a Glance: Signs That a Cat is Dying

-The physical process of dying can take months depending on the diagnosis and is divided into two stages.
+The physical process of dying can take months depending on the diagnosis and is divided into two main phases:

-- Active dying – This process lasts from 3 days to a few hours when the cat’s body begins the physical process of shutting down.
+- Late active dying – This process lasts from 3 days to a few hours and occurs when the cat’s body begins the physical process of shutting down.

-Each cat experiences the process of dying in his or her unique way, below is a guideline of common symptoms which develop when a cat is dying, but not all cats will display all symptoms.
+Each cat experiences the process of dying in their own unique way.
+Below is a guideline of commonly seen signs which develop when a cat is dying, but not all cats will display all symptoms.

 How do you know if your cat is dying?
 Signs of a dying cat